Portable ethanol fuel testi kits are a simple solution to protect gas-powered engines from too high alcohol content in gasoline.

 Website contents cannot be copied or reproduced without permission.
 Contact Us

-Other states only label pumps when alcohol added is above 1-2 %.
+Other states only label pumps when alcohol content is above 1-2 %.

 Report abnormal test results and/or problems with ethanol fuels.